myresearch-ai/CarND-Finding-LaneLines-Project-1/README.md

 ### 3. Possible Improvements

 The current implementation performs well as long as lanes are straight.
-As demonstrated in the last application of the pipeline to a curved section of the road, the car fails to accurately perceive lanes.
+As demonstrated in the last application of the pipeline to a curved section of the road (optional challenge), the car fails to accurately perceive lanes.
 This reveals a weakness of this implementation which will be solved in later projects that are complex enough.